angvp/django-changuito/README.md

 want to maintain our own version of django-cart we choose to put our changes and make it open source on a public repo and a make a python package for it.

-We are already using it on production system and we want to encourage
+We are already using it on production and we want to encourage old users of django-cart or forked projects of django-cart to migrate to changuito instead.

 ## Prerequisites